Sports scholarship helps give world figure skating student the edge

 Cameron added: “I will continue to train for and compete in the Inclusive Skating World Championships.
 Last year I also started to enter mainstream competitions with British Ice Skating, doing the Adult Nationals and an International Open.
 I shall be competing in the Adult Nationals again this year and hope to improve on my score.”

-Sam Stevenson, who leads the High Performance Academy at Staffordshire University, said: “We're really excited to support Cameron with his sporting endeavors, he has been outstanding since accepting his place within the High Performance Academy and we can’t wait to see what else he can accomplish in the next few years with us.”
+Sam Stevenson, who leads the High Performance Academy at Staffordshire University, said: “We're really excited to support Cameron with his sporting endeavours, he has been outstanding since accepting his place within the High Performance Academy and we can’t wait to see what else he can accomplish in the next few years with us.”

 Discover more about the High Performance Academy and how to apply.